josefs/DSL-tutorial/tutorialSlides.md

 r1 \/ r2  = \p -> r1 p || r2 p
 ~~~

+The type `Point -> Bool` is the *semantic domain* of the shallow embedding

-# Shallow Embedding -- Pros and Cons
+# Shallow Embedding - Pros and Cons

 ## Pros

-* Easy to add new language constructs
+* Easy to add new language constructs - as long as they can be
-  -- as long as they can be interpreted in the semantic domain
+  interpreted in the semantic domain

 * Efficient, tagless evaluation

 ##  Cons

-* Fixes the interpretation, not possible to (easily) add another interpretation
+* Fixes the interpretation, doesn't allow for adding another interpretation

 # Deep Embedding